 We take a fresh approach to every project, designing ways to seamlessly incorporate media into architecture and exhibits to create transformative environmental experiences. batwin + robin was recently awarded six Cinema in Industry (CINDY) awards for our work at the Center for Civil and Human Rights in Atlanta, Georgia.
 We also received the American Muse Award for Technical Excellence for the adroit installation, Creation’s Journey, at the National Museum of the American Indian in New York City.

 Much of our environmental work includes the production, integration and programming of interactives – from highly customized user-generated experiences to touch screens utilizing extensive content management systems.
 Our interactive resume includes complex and exciting experiences that use the latest technology as well as simple, but powerful, interactions.
-Most recently, the Binaural Lunch Counter Interactive for the Center for Civil and Human Rights was featured in the 2015 Communication Arts Interactive Awards and was the recipient of an AAM Muse Award.
+Our Binaural Lunch Counter Interactive for the Center for Civil and Human Rights was featured in the Communication Arts Interactive Awards and was the recipient of an AAM Muse Award.

 Designing media for events requires the perfect blend of information and entertainment to create unique and unforgettable experiences.
 Events also demand exceptional precision, organization and energy – traits which characterize all of our work.
-Our events have included the CFDA Fashion Awards, Hugh Jackman Live in Las Vegas, a one-night performance by Oprah Winfrey at Radio City Music Hall in celebration of O Magazine’s 10th Anniversary, the UNICEF Snowflake Ball, Caterpillar’s Together.Stronger launch event, and IBM’s 100th Anniversary Gala at Lincoln Center.
+Our events have included the CFDA Fashion Awards, Hugh Jackman Live in Las Vegas, a one-night performance by Oprah Winfrey at Radio City Music Hall in celebration of O Magazine’s 10th Anniversary, the UNICEF Snowflake Ball, Caterpillar’s Together.Stronger launch event, the Breast Cancer Research Foundation’s Hot Pink Party, and IBM’s 100th Anniversary Gala at Lincoln Center.